Danpav1/Generate-Sort/README.md

 - Mergesort
 - Heapsort

-Note: When sorted, the sorted order is considered (Low to High)
+NOTE: When sorted, the sorted order is considered (Low to High)

 ## Usage